 - Devotional prayers, such as the Rosary or parts of the Rosary are private prayers and should be done during the family hour of visitation.

-- The family is encouraged to participate fully in the funeral liturgy.
+- The family is encouraged to participate fully in the funeral liturgy, remember when planning the Mass, we are praying for the soul of the deceased.

 - Selections are provided with appropriate readings for a funeral liturgy.
 Please choose one reading from the Old Testament and one reading from the New Testament.